COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 This week I wrapped up the integration of our Git and Media analyzers into the interactive workflow and completed the transition from the legacy CLI to a fully functional Textual TUI, all shipped through **[PR #120 - ' added git/media analysis to workflow'](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/120)** and **[PR #122- 'added TUI'](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/122)**.

 On the analysis side, both Git and Media modules are now fully exposed through the post-scan menus, and their outputs flow into the JSON export alongside the rest of the scan data.
-I also expanded the “all” scanning profile so media types are included by default, and cleaned up noisy INFO logs from local analyzers.
+I also expanded the “all” scanning profile so media types are included by default, and cleaned up noisy info logs from local analyzers.

 Most of the week went toward the Textual UI.
 I replaced our old prompt-based CLI with modal-driven screens for configuration, consent, results, and follow-up actions.
 I rebuilt the results view using full-screen modals, independent scroll regions, and a restored `DataTable` for horizontal scrolling and selection.
 Action handlers now run in the background to keep the interface responsive, and I tightened the action bar layout so it fits cleanly on smaller terminals.
 I also removed a committed venv and updated `.gitignore` so the repo stays clean and consistent.